 5).
 Last but not least, check your indoor pipes and plumbing.
 Get any drips and leaks fixed and be sure on those days and nights the temps are down in the freezing range to leave the cabinet doors under the sinks open.
 This will allow the warm air from the house in there to help keep the pipes from freezing.

-Are you in need of a reliable and knowledgable residential plumber in the Claremore area?
-Call us at (918) 274-7377 and schedule a service call today!
+Are you in need of a reliable and knowledgeable residential plumber in the Claremore area?
+Call us and schedule a service call today!